guillemmar/AWSDockerEnv/README.md

 - RedHat01:

-This VM has [ansible](https://www.ansible.com/) installed on it and contains ansible role files and playbook for deploy and configure docker on RedHat02 and Ubuntu01 VM's.
-The ansible role also deploys a docker container called "simple-web-server" wich is precisely that, a simple web server listening on port 80 that outputs some client information.
+This VM has [ansible](https://www.ansible.com/) installed and contains ansible role files and playbook for deploy and configure docker on RedHat02 and Ubuntu01 VM's.
+The ansible role also deploys a docker container called "simple-web-server" wich is a simple web server listening on port 80 that outputs some client information.

 In the home user directory there are two bash scripts:
- - lstusr.sh: lists all system users and if they're logged on
+ - lstusr.sh: lists all system users and if they're logged in
- - ports.sh: lists all proceses that listens on a TCP port and the port number.
+ - ports.sh: lists all processes that listen on a TCP port and the port number.

 - RedHat02: This VM has docker installed and runs the container simple-web-server.